Caring for Aging Parents: Tips for the Sandwich Generation

 TAKE CARE OF YOURSELF

 This means taking time for yourself.
 Set aside time to recharge your batteries.
 Acknowledge that you can’t do everything.
-We are all human, and taking time for yourself can make the time you give to your family more effective.
 This will help prevent burnout.

 You also need to stay physically healthy.
 You don’t need to train for a marathon, but try to find a balance among the right amounts of sleep, exercise, work, parenting and elder care so you can be at your best.